 - you recover and you no longer are disabled; - you fail to give us proper proof that you remain disabled; - you refuse to have an examination by a physician chosen by Unum; - you reach age 65; or - premium has been waived for 12 months and you are considered to reside outside the United States.
-You will be considered to reside outside the United States when you have been outside the United States for a total period of 6 consecutive months or more and during that period have established residence in a foreign country.
+You will be considered to reside outside the United States when you have been outside the United States for a total period of 6 months or more during any 12 consecutive months for which premium has been waived.